Information for Caregivers

-CCPRN recommends the following as Best Practices prior to starting: First Aid/CPR training, Liability insurance, Daycare Ryder (extra car insurance) on your car (if you are taking children out in the car), a written contract and other business related papers; and a smoke-free, child-proofed home.
+CCPRN recommends the following as Best Practices prior to opening: First Aid/CPR training, Liability insurance, Daycare Ryder (extra car insurance) on your car (if you are taking children out in the car), a written contract and other business related papers; a Police Records Check - Vulnerable Sector - for all adults in the home during daycare hours, and a smoke-free, child-proofed home.
 Workshops such as: How To Start a Home Day Care, Child Development, Income Tax, Children's Health and Safety are also a good idea - depending on your present education level and your child care experience.
 CCPRN offers workshops across the City - check out our list of workshops.
 Please feel free to call us to discuss this further.

 How many children can I have in my daycare?

-As an independent home child care provider you can provide care for up to 5 daycare children, under the age of 10 at any one time.
-Please see Ministry Guidelines.
+As an independent home child care provider you can provide care for up to 5 children, under the age of 10 at any one time.
+Please see Ministry Guidelines for the complete details.

 Does CCPRN find client families for me?